cncf/mentoring/README.md

 #### Controller for Virtual Kubelet

 * Descrption: The user experience around installation and management of Virtual Kubelet leaves a lot to be desired.
-This project loos to explore how to improve this UX through the use of a new Kubernetes controller for managing Virtual Kubelet instances.
+This project looks to explore how to improve this UX through the use of a new Kubernetes controller for managing Virtual Kubelet instances.
 * Issue: https://github.com/virtual-kubelet/virtual-kubelet/issues/565
 * Recommended Skills: Go
 * Mentors: Ria Bhatia (rbitia), Brian Goff (cpuguy83)